learning-unlimited/ESP-Website/docs/admin/releases/11/README.rst

 - Fields should no longer be autocompleted by browsers in the comm panel, group text module, or arbitrary user list (specifically the 'username' field).
 - Chapters can now upload .ico files in the filebrowser without changing their file extension before and after upload.
 - Added a printable that lists all of the classes for each teacher (sorted by teacher last name).
 Classes with multiple teachers are listed for each teacher.
+- The new availability layout for teachers has been extended to volunteer and admin modules.
+Admins can now check and edit availability on the same page.

 Known Issues
 ============
 - The catalog may have blank spaces within or between class descriptions.
 - Not all required fields in the profile form are marked as required.
 - Importing classrooms before importing the resource types they use will cause resource types to be created with no choices.